ArneLimburg/cdimock/cdi-container-for-multiple-tests.md

-# Starting a CDI Container for multiple test classes
+# Starting one CDI Container for multiple test classes

 We described [here](cdi-unit-test.md) how to use the CDI 2.0 SE api to start a container per test.
 When you want to start the container for multiple tests, you have to ensure,